ohler55/ojg/design.md

  - A short trip to Regex filters for JSONPath.
  - A construction project to add JSON building to the **oj** command which is an alternative to jq but using JSONPath.
  - Explore new territory by implementing a Simple Encoding Notation which mixes GraphQL syntax with JSON for simpler more forgiving format.
+ - A callback parser along the lines of the Go json.Decoder or more likely like the Oj [Simple Callback Parser](http://ohler.com/oj/doc/Oj.html#sc_parse-class_method).